 - Focuses on “Jerusalem within the context of the Israeli-Palestinian conflict” and “seeks to render Jerusalem a more equitable and sustainable city for the Israelis and Palestinians who share it.”

-- Donors include the European Union, Sweden, Norway, EED (Germany), New Israel Fund, Social Justice Fund, Open Society Institute, Jewish Funders Network, and others.
+- Donors include the European Union, Sweden, Norway, Bread for the World- EED (Germany), New Israel Fund, Social Justice Fund, Open Society Institute, Jewish Funders Network, and others.

 - In 2008-2013, the New Israel Fund (NIF) authorized grants worth $1,353,929 to Ir Amim (2008, 2009, 2010, 2011, 2012, 2013).

-- Based on financial information submitted to the Israeli Registrar of Non-Profits, in accordance with the Israeli NGO transparency law, Ir Amim received 647,171 NIS in the first quarter of 2014 and 1,089,371 NIS in 2013 from foreign governments.
+- Based on financial information submitted to the Israeli Registrar of Non-Profits, in accordance with the Israeli NGO transparency law, Ir Amim received NIS 1,657,274 from foreign governmental bodies in 2014, NIS 1,089,371 in 2013, and NIS 1,055,806 .
 (See chart below for detailed funding information).

 - The European Commission provided Ir Amim with a three-year €965,040 grant (through October 2013) for a project entitled “Enhancing Palestinian Civil Society”; also received EU funding in 2009-10 (€397,839) and 2004-5 (€475,160) for projects relating to the “Final Status” of Jerusalem.

 - Political Advocacy: Activities include “Monitoring” and “exposing” Israeli government actions in Jerusalem, “policy and legal advocacy,” and running highly politicized tours of Jerusalem and the security barrier.

 - Although it has been described as “work[ing] toward coexistence in Jerusalem,” an Ir Amim official was quoted as saying that the group was “seeking to advance a political agenda, and was not an organization geared to promote coexistence.”